syncfusion-content/jsp-docs/jsp/Schedule/getting-started.md

 {% endhighlight %}

-Refer the below code to render Schedule with datasource.
+Render the Schedule with datasource by referring the below code.

 {% highlight html %}